Myth 1: Anything with a broken mouth piece is a snaffle.

 See that pointy protrusion at the nose?
 This is the part of the nose where most bitless bridles, including mechanical hackamores, sit.
 Look at how delicate that is.
 Now go pinch the cartilage of your own nose for a few seconds.
-Do that a couple times in a row, let it sit for a few minutes, then pinch it a couple more times.
+Do that a couple of times in a row, let it sit for a few minutes, then pinch it a couple more times.

 How long was your last ride?
 1/2 hour?
 1 hour?
 How sensitive would you nose be if you kept applying just 1 pound of pressure to the cartilage on your nose for 1 hour?
 Ow!

 For a more detailed explanation, go back and read Friday’s post about bitless bridles, but I think you get the point.
-A well fitted bit that is carefully selected for your horse’s need will always be better than messing with that tender cartilage on your horse’s nose.
+A well-fitted bit that is carefully selected for your horse’s need will always be better than messing with that tender cartilage on your horse’s nose.